yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 I think it makes sense to both the application and the code itself.

-I'll explain important concepts from the book, with some programming-related examples I conceived.
+I'll show important concepts from the book, with some programming-related examples I conceived.